 Deadline: March 1st

-In honor of a social worker who died in 1989 awaiting a heart transplant, the Verne LaMarr Lyons Scholarship is presented for $5,500 annually by the National Association of Social Workers (NASW) to four students pursuing a Master of Social Work (MSW).
-Qualified candidates must attend a CSWE-accredited institution, have experience with health/mental health practice, and be committed to working in African American communities.
-Recipients are also invited to the NASW National Conference.
+The National Association of Social Workers awards The Verne LaMarr Lyons Scholarship.
+This $5,500 scholarship goes to four graduate students pursuing a Master of Social Work (MSW).
+Qualified candidates must attend a CSWE-accredited institution.
+They must have experience with health/mental health practice.
+Recipients should be committed to working in African American communities.
+They are invited to the NASW National Conference.

 Contact